 If you have problems with the quality of data with your products, like, for example, they’re incomplete, have the wrong attributes, etc., or if you have multichannel solutions, you need one consistent source of data.
 In this scenario, the right product information management (PIM) system is something worth considering.
 A PIM system is an extension of the eCommerce system that allows for more convenient and quicker control over all product data.

 The biggest advantage of using such a system is the ability to supervise the quality of data in the products.
 You can easily see which of them are completed and which are missing something.
 If you want to learn more about modern PIM platorms, check out our Headless toolkit.

-A user flow is like looking at directions from point A to point B. On-site navigation is crucial because it impacts traffic through search rankings and the lead generation process through conversion rates and usability.
+A user flow is like looking at directions from point A to point B. It shows the process of customers' points of contact in interacting with a business, such as an experience on the website, a service, a product, or a mix of those things.
+On-site navigation is crucial because it impacts traffic through search rankings and the lead generation process through conversion rates and usability.

 When a user visits your website on Black Friday, they want to find your best deals as quickly as possible.
 You’ll lose a potential customer if you don’t take care of logical navigation on the site to guide them towards their goal.
 A lot of eCommerce managers focus on additional UX improvements while forgetting the basics.
 As a result, many pages still don’t have well-designed site navigation.

-If you want to have outstanding performance, you need to remember about optimizing your navigation by using analytics.
-Use the power of your data because it’ll show your site's weaknesses.
+If you want to have outstanding performance, you need to remember to optimize your navigation by using analytics, A/B testing, and user tests.
+Analytics, even though it shows comprehensive data, won't show you all of the context.
+Embrace the power of your data because it’ll show your site's weaknesses.
 For instance, you can discover that visitors are skipping the most important pages because of drop-down menus, so you need to avoid them in the future.